British PM's Afghan trip marred by soldier death

 The British contingent is the second-largest in Afghanistan after the United States.

-Cameron's announcement comes nearly two weeks after US President Barack Obama announced that he would withdraw 33,000 US "surge" troops from Afghanistan by the end of 2012, bringing total US forces there down to 65,000.
+Cameron's announcement comes nearly two weeks after US President Barack Obama said he would withdraw 33,000 US "surge" troops from Afghanistan by the end of 2012, bringing total US forces there down to 65,000.

-The speed of that drawdown has been slammed by senior Republican lawmakers in the United States, and met with a cool reception by US military commanders.
+The speed of that drawdown has been slammed by senior Republican lawmakers and met with a cool reception by US military commanders.

 France and Belgium have also announced the withdrawal of some troops from the Afghan theatre, while Canada's roughly 3,000-strong mission is due to end this week.